khushighatode10/customer_behavior_analysis/README.md

 * 📝 Run SQL queries for insights
 * 📊 Build an interactive Power BI dashboard
 * 📄 Create a project report
-* 🎤 Generate a presentation using Gamma AI

 ## 📊 Dashboard Features